learnlatex/learnlatex.github.io/en/lesson-03.md

 lang: "en"
 title: "Your first LaTeX document"
 description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Pellentesque felis orci, faucibus eget sollicitudin vel, varius eget ipsum.
 Duis sed sodales leo."
+toc-anchor-text: "LaTeX documents"
+toc-description: "The mixture of text and commands."
 ---

 Our first LaTeX document is going to be very simple: the idea is to show you